schneems/schneems/_posts/2016-01-25-ruby-debugging-magic-cheat-sheet.md

 end
 ```

-I love this one since I proposed it's addition 😉.
+I love this one since I proposed its addition 😉.
 You can read more about `super_method` here: http://www.schneems.com/2015/01/14/debugging-super-methods-ruby-22.html

 ## List all methods on an object